-Depreciation on revalued aircraft is recognised in profit or loss.
-On the subsequent sale or retirement of a revalued aircraft, the attributable revaluation surplus remaining in the revaluation reserve is transferred directly to retained earnings.
+Depreciation on revalued aircraft and engines is recognised in profit or loss.
+On the subsequent sale or retirement of a revalued asset, the attributable revaluation surplus remaining in the properties revaluation reserve is transferred directly to retained earnings.

 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
-The cost relating to an acquired (owned or leased) aircraft reflects all components in its full service potential excluding the maintenance condition of its landing gear, airframe, auxiliary power unit and engines (major components).
+The cost relating to an acquired (owned or leased) aircraft reflects all components in its full service potential excluding the maintenance condition of its landing gear, airframe, auxiliary power unit, engines and its limited life parts (major components).
 The cost relating to the major maintenance element is identified on acquisition as a separate component and depreciated till its next major maintenance event.